j4s0n-c/disting_NT-things/README.md

 - The output from the NT is nearly identical to the original VCV module side by side, when using the NT as a USB audio interface
 ![image](https://github.com/user-attachments/assets/f8a3e437-e16b-480c-9add-bc196d554744)

+- Built and tested on Disting NT firmware 1.8.0beta, API version 4